denyskublytskyi/denyskublytskyi/README.md

 ### Hi there 👋

-I'm cutting-edge developer who gets in clean and modern code.
+I'm a cutting-edge developer who gets in clean and modern code.
 Help companies to rich their business goals from the development side.
-I have significant **7+ years** of experience in different types of companies both front- and back-end development using **NodeJS**, **AWS services (Lambda, Cognito, DynamoDB, CloudFront, Route53, SES, SQS, CloudFormation, CDK, etc...), MongoDB, SQL, and React**.
+I have significant **7+ years** of experience in different types of companies both front- and back-end development using **React + Redux/Relay GraphQL/Context API, NodeJS, AWS services (Lambda, Cognito, DynamoDB, CloudFront, Route53, SES, SQS, CloudFormation, CDK, etc...), MongoDB, SQL, and React**.
 Have a deep mathematical background.
 Also have DevOps knowledge using **AWS CDK, Terraform, Docker, GCloud, and Kubernetes**.
 Have proficiency in the past with C# and PHP but my heart belongs to JS ❤️

 [Telegram](https://t.me/denyskublytskyi)